-When I was putting together some photos for a new YouTube video the other day, I noticed something strange on the back of a polar bear.
+When I was putting together some photos for a new YouTube video the other day, I noticed something strange on a polar bear’s back.
 It was something that I hadn’t seen before, and I was unsure how I had missed it for so long.

 Why Do Bears Have Short Tails?

-Not all mammals have tails, with humans being the perfect example of this, although in the embryonic stage, even our tail is visible.
+Not all mammals have tails, with humans being the perfect example of this, although even our tail is visible in the embryonic stage.

 There are many reasons for animals to have long tails.
 Some animals with long tails use them for balance, such as kangaroos.
 Others use them to counterbalance when running and turning at high speeds.